Dropper Post Won’t Return to Full Height — Here’s the Fix

 Signs You Need a Bleed

-The Reverb needs a bleed when:
+The Reverb is telling you it needs a bleed when:

 • The post returns slowly and inconsistently rather than uniformly sluggish